joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 ee               (start of the next record)
 ```

 Two things are worth pausing on.
 First, the blob under `sid::22` is exactly `8a d8 06 43 ...`, which is the IV we captured at the breakpoint.
-The blob under `sid::21` starts `b2 85 5c 76 ...` is the ciphertext we captured.
+The blob under `sid::21` starts `b2 85 5c 76 ...`, which is the ciphertext we captured.
+The outer annotation label `sid::69` is decimal **69 = 0x45** — the same adapter type we found in static analysis for the per-record AES decrypt path (`sub_1005A7710` special-cases `0x45`).
 Now we can know the exact structure of the record we're looking at:

 ```text
 sid::69 annotation